Anthropology

 Credit 3 units.

-L48 Anthro 5122 Affect, Emotion, and Feeling: Anthropology of the Evocative
+ANTHRO 5122 Affect, Emotion, and Feeling: Anthropology of the Evocative

-This course reviews recent attempts in the social sciences to demarcate and define the scope and objects of the "affective" turn in cultural theory and, more broadly, to carve out a distinctly interdisciplinary space for the understanding of affect, emotions, feelings, bodies, and the dynamism of sociocultural "matter".
+This course reviews recent attempts in the social sciences to demarcate and define the scope and objects of the affective turn in cultural theory and, more broadly, to carve out a distinctly interdisciplinary space for the understanding of affect, emotions, feelings, bodies, and the dynamism of sociocultural matter.
 This course is open to graduate level students only.
 Anthropologists and other social theorists from Durkheim onward have considered the role of affect in questions of bodies, sensation, emotion, and social change.
-In recent years, the "affective turn" in the humanities and humanistic social sciences has brought renewed attention to these dynamics.
+In recent years, the affective turn in the humanities and humanistic social sciences has brought renewed attention to these dynamics.
 For some, affect is contrasted with emotion; it is potential or capacity, not set cultural meaning.
 For others, affect is contrasted with structure or form; it is bodily sensation or intensity--dynamic, energetic, mobile.
 And for others still, affect might enable us to grasp how it feels to inhabit a life world, a particular atmosphere, texture, sensuality, or the feel of things.
 This course explores the genealogy and range of theories of affect, emotion, and feeling, considering anthropology's distinctive contributions to and critiques of their study.
 We will discuss ways that centralizing affect, emotion, and feeling might disrupt dichotomies of structure/agency, opening up modes of analysis and enabling us to explore forms of life that exceed human subjects and socialities.
 Readings will tack between more theoretical essays and ethnographic representations of affect, sensuality, mobility, and emotion.

 Credit 3 units.

-L48 Anthro 5124 Argumentation Through Ethnography
+ANTHRO 5124 Argumentation Through Ethnography

 Ethnography is the traditional mainstay of anthropological academic writing.
 Through ethnography, anthropologists do more than simply describe a culture or a group of people; rather, they organize and present their field materials in particular ways in order to make intellectual, theoretical, and sometimes even political arguments.
 This seminar will explore the different ways anthropologists have used ethnography to make intellectual claims and frame theoretical or practical arguments.
 The aim of the course is to help students develop critical reading skills for engaging ethnographic materials as well as to explore the ways in which ethnography, when done well, can be a persuasive and engaging means of academic argumentation.
 This course is intended as a sequel to Anthro 472.
 Prerequisite: Anthro 472 or permission of instructor.

 Credit 3 units.
-A&S IQ: SSC Arch: SSC Art: SSC EN: S
+A&S IQ: SSC Art: SSC

 Credit 3 units.